thrly/cv/README.md

 > [!NOTE]
 > If you run change the latex template, you may find errors where packages are not already included in the [`docker://pandoc/extra`](https://hub.docker.com/r/pandoc/extra) build.

-## GitHub Pages

-To enhable a hosted GitHub Pages version:

-1. Go to your repo Settings > Pages.
-2. Under `Source`, select `Deploy from a branch`
-3. Under branch, select `master` and `/(root)`.
-Save
-4. Your CV will be accessible at: `https://your-github-username.github.io/cv-md/outputs/cv`

 ## Requirements